Block-Bridge/block_bridge_fabric/README.md

 On first launch you should generate a bunch of errors, this is normal.
 The mod will generate a config file and then stop.
 Edit the config file.

 #### Editing the config file
 The config file will be located in the config folder of your server, and will be named `blockbridge.json`.
-The config file will look like this:
+These are the settings we need to verify before continuing:
 ```json
 {
   "app_version": "v1",